MegaRoks/graphql-test/README.md

 DATABASE_USERNAME=admin
 DATABASE_PORT=5432
 DATABASE_NAME=db
+DATABASE_TYPE=postgres
 DATABASE_HOST=db-postgres // It's variable depends of db container name.
-If db container name db-postgres, you have to use this name for host db in the project.
+If db container name db-postgres, you have to use this name for host db in the project
-DATABASE_TYPE=postgres
 ```